Is Onion Low FODMAP? A Complete Guide to Onions and Substitutes

 Onion powder, onion salt, and dehydrated onion

-• Onion powder.
+- Onion powder.
 High FODMAP at standard cooking amounts.
-A teaspoon of onion powder packs more fructans than you'd get from a similarly sized piece of fresh onion.
+A teaspoon of onion powder packs more fructans than a similarly sized piece of fresh onion.

 Hidden onion in processed food

-This is where people get blindsided.
-Onion is in way more packaged food than most cooks realize.
+Onion shows up in far more packaged food than most cooks realize.

 Common culprits:

-• Stocks, broths, and bouillon cubes.
-Almost all commercial stock (chicken, beef, vegetable) is made with onion.
-Even "low sodium" and "organic" versions.
-You need to check the label every time.
+- Stocks, broths, and bouillon cubes.
+Almost all commercial stock (chicken, beef, vegetable) is made with onion, including "low sodium" and "organic" versions.
+Check the label every time.

-A key food-science point: fructans are water-soluble.
+One key food-science point: fructans are water-soluble.
 When onion cooks in broth or sauce, the fructans leach into the liquid.
-So the trick of "just pick out the onion pieces before serving" doesn't work for anything water-based.
+The trick of "just pick out the onion pieces before serving" doesn't work for anything water-based.
 The liquid itself is now high FODMAP.

-This is different from oil.
-Fructans are not fat-soluble, which is why onion-infused or garlic-infused oils work as flavor carriers.
-We covered the mechanism in detail in the garlic post.
+Oil is different.
+Fructans are not fat-soluble, which is why onion-infused and garlic-infused oils work as flavor carriers.
+The mechanism is covered in detail in the garlic post.

-The good news is there are several real options, and layered together they get you most of the way back to normal cooking.
+Several real options exist, and layered together they close most of the gap with normal cooking.

 Green scallion tops (spring onion greens).
 The dark green part of a scallion is low FODMAP at generous serving sizes, well beyond what most recipes call for.
 Slice thin and add near the end of cooking so they keep their bite.
 Check the current Monash app for the exact gram threshold in your region.

 Chives.
 Low FODMAP at standard serves.
-Great for garnish, eggs, baked potatoes, dips, and cream cheese spreads.
-Use fresh if you can.
+Good for garnish, eggs, baked potatoes, dips, and cream cheese spreads.
+Fresh is best.
 Freeze-dried chives work too.

 Garlic chives (Chinese chives).
 A different plant with a more garlicky note.
 Low FODMAP in normal cooking serves.
 Good in stir-fries, dumplings, and scrambled eggs.